How does Oral Herpes Spread

 Saliva is the main transmitter of oral herpes.
 For this reason you should avoid exposure to infection as much as possible.
 Remember that the virus of oral herpes can be present in the body without any symptoms, so it is best not to share anything to avoid all sources of infection.

-If you want to read similar articles to How does Oral Herpes Spread , we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to How does Oral Herpes Spread, we recommend you browse around our Diseases & secondary effects category.

 - At the slightest symptoms, see a specialist.